Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How do pay advance apps work?
+How do payday advance apps work?

-In general, pay advance apps work by downloading the app to your smartphone and following the directions to create an account.
+In general, payday advance apps work by downloading the app to your smartphone and following the directions to create an account.
 You typically need to enter your contact details, bank account numbers and information about your employment and when you’re paid.

 From there, it may take a few days or even a couple months for the app to confirm your identity and direct deposits.
 It needs to make sure you have an established history of employment and pay.
-Once it does, you can navigate to its pay advance section and select and how much you’d like to borrow and submit your request.
+Once it does, you can navigate to its pay advance section and select how much you’d like to borrow then submit your request.

 How much can I borrow?

 It varies by provider, you can typically borrow a percentage of the money you’ve already earned.
-Some have a small maximum limit of just $75, while others may advance you up to $500 per pay period.
+Some have a small maximum limit of just $100, while others may advance you up to $1,500 per pay period.

 How much does it cost to borrow?